Victim Rights Act

-The bill updates the "Victim Rights Act" (act).
+The act updates the "Victim Rights Act" (act).
 The purpose of the act is to ensure all victims of crimes are protected by law enforcement agencies, prosecutors, and judges.

-- Allowing a victim or the victim's designees to appear in court proceedings in person, by phone, or virtually via video or audio technology, or similar technology;
+- Allowing a victim or the victim's designees to appear in court proceedings in person, by phone, or virtually by audio or video, or similar technology;

-- Requiring the court to provide the victim or the victim's designees with translation or interpretation services as needed during all critical stages of the hearing;
+- Requiring the court to provide the victim or the victim's designee with translation or interpretation services as needed during all critical stages of the hearing;

-- Clarifying that more than one person can represent the interests of a victim who is deceased or incapacitated.
+- Clarifying that a designee or designees may represent the interests of a victim who is deceased or incapacitated;